TorBorve/mpc_local_planner/README.md

 A nonlinear MPC used to control an autonomous car.

 This repository contains an implementation of a nonlinear MPC that is used to control an autonomous car.
-To do this [ipopt](https://coin-or.github.io/Ipopt/) is used to solve a nonlinear optimization problem.
-To interface with ipopt [CppAD](https://coin-or.github.io/CppAD/doc/cppad.htm) is used.
+To do this [ipopt](https://coin-or.github.io/Ipopt/) is used to solve a nonlinear optimization problem.[CppAD](https://coin-or.github.io/CppAD/doc/cppad.htm) is used to interface with ipopt.
 See this [example](https://www.coin-or.org/CppAD/Doc/ipopt_solve_get_started.cpp.htm) for more information.

 The structure of the MPC is inspired by Udacity's [example MPC](https://medium.com/@techreigns/model-predictive-control-implementation-for-autonomous-vehicles-932c81598b49) for their simulator.
 On top of this there is implemented a ROS interface.